 Many homeowners who are frantically trying stopping foreclosure process often do so because they are under the belief that a foreclosure will ruin their chances of qualifying for a mortgage after foreclosure.
 There are waiting period requirements after bankruptcy and/or foreclosure to qualify for government loans and conventional loans.
-However, there are no waiting period after foreclosure and/or housing events with non-qm loans.
+However, there is no waiting period after foreclosure and/or housing events with non-QM loans.

 NON-QM Loans Require No Waiting Period After Bankruptcy And Foreclosure

 Home Buyers can qualify for non-qm loans with no waiting period after the following: